Proxy305/TenTackle/readme.md

 ## Glossary

 You may want to read about the [glossary](https://github.com/Proxy305/TenTackle/wiki/Glossary) of TenTackle before you get started.
+The glossary contains information about concepts and nomenclature in TenTackle.

 ## Disclaimer

 TenTackle comes with **ABSOLUTELY NO WARRANTY**.
 Use at your own risk.
 TenTackle is currently in pre-alpha quality, therefore, always backup important data, and cross-check the results with another general purpose tool (MS Excel, Origin Pro, etc.).

+## About the name

+TenTackle means to TACKLE TENsile data.